richien/casting-agency/backend/docs/APIDOCS.md

  - 422: unable to process request
  - 405: method not allowed
  - 500: internal server error
+ - Error codes 401 and 403 are returned for authentication and authorization errors respectively.

 ## Resource endpoint library